sybrew/the-seo-framework/readme.txt

 TODO test generate_shortlink_url() and URL pagination with multilingual plugins and other odd queries (wpforo et al.) and URL fragments (are there plugins that add these?).
 	-> find via wpdirectory.

+TODO use post_password_required()
+	-> However, this initially relies on $post->post_password -- with this set, we must assume the post isn't publicly available, thus create zero content.

+TODO make this 5.0?
+	-> Then shift the design refresh to 6.0, might as well.

+TODO rename "get_meta()" in robots to something more coherent, like get_cached_robots_meta_value()
+	-> Also, rename all functions to contain their data type in them, this is then consistent with all other Factory classes.
+		-> generate_meta() would become get_generated_robots_meta()

+TODO apply_filters_ref_array() should now be slower than apply_filters(), no?
+	-> This is because we have to generate an array first.
+		-> Test with 2, 3, 4, and 5 arguments.

+TODO if we add a new "enable Schema.org output" support button (because it's now always outputting something), we should enable it only if the user has any of the 3 toggles enabled.
+	* Or, for new users, always enabled it.

+TODO test fresh site.
+TODO test site without images (or where images are gone).

+TODO instead of .min.js and .min.js, do /min/x.js?
+	-> This only helps me; whom, well... is spending most time on the project.

+TODO can we bust the cache via a JS script if we detect an older version is being requested?
+	-> E.g., we flag "expected version" to each script.
+If it's a mismatch, bust it?

+TODO change folder builders/sitemap to
+	-> sitemap
+		-> optimized
+		-> core

+TODO deprecate the_seo_framework_fetched_description_excerpt.

+TODO add support for get_shortlink_url( $args )
+	-> Also add input field per post, so users can overwrite it on a per-post basis.
+		-> We could use this well for tsf.fyi.

+TODO test product structured data.
+	-> Also on product categories and product search.

+TODO test attachment pages' breadcrumb (and image data etc.).

+TODO Remove s_url_query(), exchange for sanitize_url()?

+TODO schema.org wbesite logo example doesn't reflect actual output...
+	-> Also, we can remove the ID requirement.
+See https://github.com/sybrew/the-seo-framework/issues/646

+TODO in transport, we have a mechanism to capture and cache the last term/post fetched.
+	-> This prevents expensive cleaning via WP.
+	-> Can we do this for the Data/Post and Data/Term objects?
+		-> We could use umemo( __CLASS__ . "+$post_id" )

 **Detailed log**

 **For everyone:**

 * **Added:**
-	* SEOPress metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
+	* **Structured data:**
+		* The Schema.org structured data generator has been upgraded to output graphs instead of simple, separated scripts.
+			* The way we've implemented it is faster and robust than ever before, and it finally allows for rapid implementation for new types.
+This also means that we had to abandon all filters (see the developer notes far below).
+		* We reintroduced the connected social networks interface for Schema.org.
+			* We still do not believe this is helpful for ranking.
+However, there's little harm done in having it.
+		* Schema.org/WebSite is now added to every page.
+			* Schema.org/organization is added to this if the site represents an organization.
+			* Schema.org/person is added to this if the site represents a person.
+		* Schema.org/WebPage is now added to every page but 404.
+TODO confirm
+			* Schema.org/BreadcrumbList is added to this.
+			* Schema.org/Author is added to this if there's an author registered to the post.
+TODO confirm
+		* Scheam.org/BreadcrumbList has been rewritten and is now supported on all pages, not just singular posts.
+	* **Breadcrumbs:**
+		* Breadcrumb output is now supported.
+Since it appears they aren't coming anytime soon to the Block editor.
+			* You can use the shortcode, `[tsf_breadcrumbs separator=">"]`, which will output a breadcrumb of any kind using the separator ">".
+				* We're planning to convert it to a block once the API is stable enough.
+					* TODO isn't it already?
+It's quite simple, but we want to add options for the separator.
+	* **Multisite:**
 		* On multisite, you can now inspect and edit user SEO metadata ("Authorial Info") for any users that have author capabilities on any (other) blog.
 			* This capability is by default `edit_posts`, predefineable via constant `THE_SEO_FRAMEWORK_AUTHOR_INFO_CAP`.
+	* **Migration:**
+		* SEOPress's metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
+	* **Compatibility:**
 		* TSF now requires WordPress v5.9 or later, from WordPress v5.5 or later.
 	* The Homepage SEO Settings box's title no longer carries a warning; instead, we added a bigger, more noticable warning to every settings section when editing the homepage.
 		* We're getting too many support inquiries about this; sorry about the noise, but it ought to decrease confusion.
 		* This also works around an issue where Gutenberg still doesn't understand HTML.
 		* This also works around an issue where Gutenberg leadership does not respect the community that allowed them to create the everlasting abomination and [fix all the points made here](https://github.com/WordPress/gutenberg/issues/7960), which would take about 5 hours of work -- postponed for 5 years already.
+	* **Metadata:**
 		* The `theme_color` metatag now also outputs on requests where Advanced Query Protection engages.
 		* `article:modified_time` and `article:published_time` now listen to Open Graph settings, and will always try to output on single post types.
 	* No longer uses the blog tagline for the homepage, it's often too short anyway.
+FIXME/TODO what does?
+Description?
 	* Paginated URLs are now regardless of using a custom canonical URL or indexation status.
 		* This helps search engines find URLs to all paginated pages, improving link discovery.
 	* The shortlink URL is now also outputted on the paginated homepage.
-		* TODO test this.
+	* When previewing a post, you may now be redirected when a custom redirect is entered in the meta.
 * **Improved:**
 	* **Performance:**
-		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).
+		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696) (among others).
 		* Multiple types of homepages are no longer tested when fetching custom metadata, improving performance when viewing the administrative post list.
 		* The main query is no longer performed by WordPress when loading the sitemap, removing 10 redundant database queries.
 			* Related Core ticket is [#51117](https://core.trac.wordpress.org/ticket/51117).